jyeung205/Fast-Orderbook/readme.md

 https://web.archive.org/web/20110219163448/http://howtohft.wordpress.com/2011/02/15/how-to-build-a-fast-limit-order-book/

-There are three main operations that a limit order book has to implement: add, cancel, and execute.
+There are three main operations that a limit order book has to implement:
+- add
+- cancel
+- execute

 The vast majority of the activity in a book is usually made up of add and cancel operations, distantly followed by executions in third.